58 Dog Breeds That Start With P

 26. Pyredoodle

 The Great Pyrenees and the Poodle produce the enormous breed of dog known as the Pyredoodle.
-It can weigh up to 100 pounds and is very calm, fearless, and affectionate despite its large size.
+Despite its large size, it can weigh up to 100 pounds and is very calm, fearless, and affectionate.

-It is apprehensive of people it does not know and will start barking at them until its owner makes it apparent that it is okay for strangers to be there.
+It is apprehensive of people it does not know and will start barking at them until its owner makes it apparent that strangers are okay to be there.

 This breed makes an excellent security dog because it is wary of strangers.